FriendsOfTYPO3/tt_address/Documentation/Administration/Installation/Index.rst

 .. _TER: https://extensions.typo3.org/extension/tt_address

-The Extension Manager offers some basic configuration which is explained :ref:`here <configuration-extension-configuration>`.
+Settings -> Extension Configuration offers some basic configuration which is explained :ref:`here <configuration-extension-configuration>`.

 Latest version from git
 -----------------------
-You can get the latest version from git by using the git command:
+You can get a copy of the Git repository with the latest version by using the git command:

 .. code-block:: bash